Submission guide

 Laundry list

 Once the files to be included in the SIP is completed, a laundry list is compiled.
-This is basically, as the name suggests, an inventory of all the resources that go into the submission; but it provides much more information than that, by defining metadata and relationships between resources.
+This is, as the name suggests, an inventory of all the resources that go into the submission; but it provides much more information than that, by defining metadata and relationships between resources.

 The laundry list is a CSV file and may be edited in any application that supports CSV reading and writing.
-Care must be taken to export the file to CSV.
+Care must be taken when using some applications, to ensure that the file is exported as CSV.
 In LibreOffice, for example, "Save" writes the file as .odt format, which is not usable as a laundry list.
 The spreadsheet must be instead exported as a .csv format.

-The use of LibreOffice is the preferred method for editing laundry lists, and this project may provide additional utilities specific to LibreOffice to facilitate laundry list authoring.
+LibreOffice is the recommended (but not mandatory) tool for editing laundry lists, and this project may provide additional utilities specific to LibreOffice to facilitate laundry list authoring.

 Many spreadsheet applications allow grouping multiple tables or sheets in one file.
 CSV supports only one table per file.
 While some may find it convenient to keep multiple laundry lists in one spreadsheet file, one must take care of exporting each sheet individually as a CSV.